 Professional Development Workshop

+Have you ever wanted to teach art to children or want to invigorate your teaching practice with the visual arts?
 Participants with little or no art experience are encouraged to attend, as well as the experienced art teacher.
-This workshop will encompass the basic elements of art through hands-on practice, documentation, discussion, and reflection.
-The lessons are taught in a sequential order that foster art integration into a variety of subject areas and accessibility into arts learning.
+This workshop is designed for classroom teachers, parents, youth workers, after school staff and teaching artists to learn the basics of the visual arts and how to integrate the arts into the learning environment.
+This workshop will encompass the basics of art, line, shape, color, space and texture through hands-on practice, discussion, and reflection.
+The lessons are taught in a sequential order that foster arts learning into a variety of subject areas.

-•Develop skills in the visual arts that they can use in their work with children to enhance their student’s creative thinking, communication, literacy skills and individual expression.
+- Develop skills in the visual arts that they can use in their work with children to enhance their student’s creative thinking, communication, literacy skills, and individual expression.